Top 7 Benefits of IoT for Healthcare and Wellness

 5. Smart drug management

-Producing and distribution of drugs is a major expense when it comes to the healthcare industry.
-A prescription can be written by a physician and sent over to the pharmacy via a connected IoT-device.
+Producing and distributing drugs is a major expense when it comes to the healthcare industry.
+A prescription can be written by a physician and sent over to the pharmacy via a connected IoT device.

 The Internet of Things allows automating all steps of administering drugs, which include creating, filling, and delivering prescriptions.
 It will also cut the level of unprescribed drug management and decrease the fatality rate connected to the case.